Pornophobia is the Fear of Pornography or frequently may be the fear of using too much pornography.

 For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Pornophobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.

 The majority of people who do suffer with Pornophobia recognise that their fear is “irrational” but continue to experience it regardless of this knowledge.
-This is why simply being told to “snap out of it” rarely produces a solution!

 The symptoms of Pornophobia are very similar to other specific phobias and will often include: